 Ramboll Arctic Director, Tromsø

-The strength of JoNAA lies within the network of professionals forming the group behind the project.
+The strength of JONAA lies within the network of professionals forming the group behind the project.
 Professionals in journalism, analysis, editing, monitoring, print and online media production, TV reporting, moderating marketing and IT production – and professionals in photography, graphic design, documentation, film production, visual arts and photojournalism.
-This pool of diverse international expertise is the hard substance of the Jewels of the North Atlantic & Arctic, JoNAA.
+This pool of diverse international expertise is the hard substance of the Journal of the North Atlantic & Arctic, JONAA.